wearebraid/vueformulate.com/docs/guide/inputs/types/file/README.md

 ## How it works

-File inputs perform their upload function before your `@submit` handler is called.
-This is an opinionated approach to reducing the complexity of building forms across your project(s) by having a single (or small number of) endpoint that performs the actual upload and storage of the files.
+File inputs perform their upload function before your `FormulateForm` `@submit` handler is called.
+This is an opinionated approach to reducing the complexity of building forms across your project(s) by having a single (or small number of) endpoint that performs the upload and storage of any/all files.
 This allows your back end submission handlers to only deal with pure JSON results, and ensures a clean and concise API for authoring forms on the front end.
 It also aligns well with developers who use services like S3, Cloudinary or ImgIX.